dcarral/99bottles-polyglot/lua/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

+## Running the tests

+To run the tests, run the command `busted .` from within the exercise directory.

+## Further information

+For more detailed information about the Lua track, including how to get help if you're having trouble, please visit the exercism.io [Lua language page](http://exercism.io/languages/lua/about).

 ## Source

 Learn to Program by Chris Pine [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)